Ljungby: Ljungby församling

 Ljungby assembly belongs to Ljungby parish in the diocese of Växjö.
 The congregation was formed in the Middle Ages with their first stone church being built in the 12th century.
-Ljungby assembly's current church, Ljungby Church, was built between 1858–1859 and inaugurated on September 8, 1861, by bishop Henrik Gustaf Hultman.
+Ljungby assembly's current church, Ljungby Church, was built between 1858–1859 and inaugurated on 8 September 1861 by Bishop Henrik Gustaf Hultman.

 The newly built church had a bit of an austere interior, with the only inventory from the old demolished stone church being the middle aged baptismal font and the 18th century longcase clock.
 The church does however have a few recent artistic embellishments.
 One of the most eye-catching objects being the gilded altarpiece by Sven Ljungberg featuring Christ's way on via Dolorosa.

 Ljungby Maria Församling

 Ljungby Maria assembly belongs to Ljungby parish.
 The assembly was created when Ljungby assembly was split in 2002.
 The church Mariakyrkan was designed by architect Agneta Holmqvist and opened in 2001 to be the new assembly's main church.